ryanmzilis/com.docker.devenvironments.code/Writing.md

-If you are a content creator follow these simple steps in order to maintain and update the FDS website.
+If you are a content creator follow these simple steps in order to maintain and update the Photon Design System website.

 - [Page structure](#page-structure)
 - [Page header](#page-header)